Skip to Content

 Nova Scotia is divided into seven unique tourism regions, each with its own distinct charm.
 Enjoy diverse attractions, quaint communities, stunning coastal views and fresh seafood throughout your travels in Nova Scotia.

-Enjoy the warm water beaches on the Northumberland Shore, go whale watching and taste wine in the Bay of Fundy & Annapolis Valley, explore the scenic Cabot Trail and enjoy Celtic music on Cape Breton Island, discover charming coastal communities on the South Shore, experience rich Acadian culture in Yarmouth & Acadian Shores, find a nature lover’s retreat on the Eastern Shore, and visit a historic city by the sea in our capital city of Halifax, in the Halifax/Dartmouth region.
+Enjoy the warm water saltwater beaches along the Northumberland Shore each summer, go whale watching and taste award-winning wines in the Bay of Fundy & Annapolis Valley, explore the scenic Cabot Trail and enjoy Celtic music on Cape Breton Island, discover charming coastal communities steeped in history on the South Shore, experience rich Acadian culture in the Yarmouth & Acadian Shores region, find out why the Eastern Shore is a nature lover’s retreat, and visit our historic capital city by the sea in the Halifax Metro region.

 Our Regions